eecse6692/e6692_2022spring_SKYL_sls2305/README.md

 * recrop.ipynb - remove white space from all images
 * rename_files.ipynb - rename all images to consistent naming
 * ***train.ipynb*** - train the CNN and save weights

+note: spectrogram data files too large to upload to liondrive